jadencodes/jadencodes.github.io/_posts/2022-09-02-cloud-village-deep-dive-into-vessel.md

 ### Lucky guesses

 I start with one of the main docker registries: [docker hub](https://hub.docker.com).
 I started typing out `justmorpheus` but before I could finish typing a slightly different spelling of `justmorpheu5` came up.
-Suspiciously, one of the docker images that came up was called [vulnerable-deepdive](https://hub.docker.com/r/justmorpheu5/vulnerable-deepdive) with only a single tag was uploaded and was done so a couple months before the CTF.
+Suspiciously, one of the docker images that came up was called [vulnerable-deepdive](https://hub.docker.com/r/justmorpheu5/vulnerable-deepdive) with only a single tag was uploaded and was done so a couple of months before the CTF.

 ![justmorpheu5 docker search](/assets/images/justmorpheu5-docker-hub-search.png)